Esri/arcgis-maps-sdk-javascript-samples-beta/packages/coding-components/templates/arcade-editor/vite/README.md

-# Arcade editor Vite sample
+# Arcade editor Vite template

 This project showcases how to integrate the Arcade editor using vite.